Des terroristes à la retraite

-Des terroristes à la retraite (Terrorists in Retirement) is a 1985 French documentary about the FTP-MOI written and directed by Mosco Boucault.
+Des terroristes à la retraite (Terrorists in retirement) is a 1985 French documentary film about the FTP-MOI, a sub-group of the Francs-tireurs et partisans (FTP) organization, a component of the French Resistance during the German military administration in occupied France during World War II.
+It was written and directed by Mosco Boucault.

+The film premiered at the Cannes Film Festival in 1983 and provoked a heated controversy in France which resulted in the film not being broadcast on French television until 1985.
+The controversy was primarily caused by the film’s thesis that the capture and execution by the Gestapo of members of the FTP-MOIs Manouchian group (groupe Manouchian), including the group's leader Missak Manouchian, was facilitated by the leadership of the French Communist Party.

 Background

 Boucault was born as Moshe Levy into a Jewish family in Bulgaria in 1951.
-In 1956 his family made the Aliyah (Hebrew for "ascent") by immigrating to Israel.
+In 1956 his family made the aliyah (Hebrew for "ascent") by immigrating to Israel.
 Following the death of his father in 1957, his mother moved the family to France, where he grew up and changed his name to the more French-sounding Mosco Boucault.
 As a teenager, he felt a profound identity crisis feeling not quite entirely either French or Jewish, and became obsessed with the story of the FTP-MOI resistance group as a way to bridge his two identities.